Brian Cox (physicist): Personal life

-In 2003, Cox married U.S. science presenter Gia Milinovich in Duluth, Minnesota.
-They have a son born in 2009, and Milinovich has a son from a previous relationship.
-The family currently lives in Battersea.
+In 2003, Cox married American television presenter and writer Gia Milinovich in Duluth, Minnesota.
+They have a son, born in 2009, and Milinovich has a son from a previous relationship.
+They currently live in Battersea, London.

-Cox has rejected the label atheist and has stated he has "no personal faith".
+Despite lacking a belief in deities, Cox has rejected the label "atheist" and has instead preferred to describe himself as having "no personal faith".
 In 2009, he contributed to the charity book The Atheist's Guide to Christmas.
 He is a humanist, and is a Distinguished Supporter of Humanists UK.
 In June 2019, Cox explained that he cannot be sure there is no God and that science cannot answer every question.

-Cox is a supporter of the Football club Oldham Athletic and has held a season ticket at the club.
+Cox is a supporter of the football club Oldham Athletic and has held a season ticket at the club.